kongware/ftor/README.md

 ## Invalid Type Signatures

 Functional languages based on the the Hindley-Milner type system like Haskell infer the type of a function and if an explict type annotation is given, unify both.
-In doing so the inferred type must be at least as polymorphic than the explicit one, otherwise the function declaration is rejected:
+In doing so the inferred type must be at least as polymorphic as the explicit one, otherwise the function declaration is rejected:

 ```Haskell
 id :: a -> b